 Before tests at the upper temperature, the equipment shall be placed in the test chamber and left until thermal balance is attained.
 The equipment shall then be switched on in the transmit state for a period of 30 minutes after which the equipment shall meet the specified requirements.

-5.2 Interpretation of the measurement results

-The interpretation of the results recorded in a test report for the measurements described in the present document shall be as follows:

-the measured value related to the corresponding limit will be used to decide whether an equipment meets the requirements of the present document;

-the value of the measurement uncertainty for the measurement of each parameter shall be included in the test report;

 5.3 Test and General Conditions

 5.3.1 Transmitter test signals